What is has been carried out so far?

 The Markets Improvement Plan 2022 - 2027 will be agreed by Cabinet in March 2022 and will run 2022 - 2027.

 What is the Market Improvements Plan?

 The Markets Improvement Plan will cover the borough’s market operations and help inform their future management with an individual action plan for each market.
 Alongside this there is an expanded focus on Whitechapel Market to support the Whitechapel Road Improvement Project (WRIP).
-The strategy will run from 2022 to 2027 approximately.

 Why has Council launched the project now?